Uniswap/docs/docs/contracts/liquidity-launchpad/05-token-factory.md

 ---
-id: token-factory
+id: token-factories
-title: Token factory
+title: Token Factories
 sidebar_position: 5
 ---

-# Token factory
+# Token Factories
 The Liquidity Launchpad supports creating a new token in the same flow as creating a new CCA auction or liquidity strategy.

 Two token factories are included in the [uerc20-factory](https://github.com/Uniswap/uerc20-factory) repository: UERC20Factory and USUPERC20Factory.